hyperandroid/pati/readme.md

 + npm install
 + ./build.sh

-open index.html from a local web server.
+A local web server can be started with `npm run serve`